petra-lukic/booking-form/README.md

 # Booking Form

-Welcome to the **Booking Form** project!
-This ReactJS-based web application allows users to book a laser tag session by filling out a user-friendly form.
+This ReactJS-based web application that allows users to book a laser tag session by filling out a user-friendly form.
 The application supports form validation, submission and displays the submitted data in a modal.

 ## Features
 - **User-Friendly Form:** Input fields for First name, Last name, Email address, Number of people in the booking, Desired date and time for the session and Additional comments.